 First up: the hair.
 Now, my hair and I get along pretty okay, and don’t get me wrong, I can wand it like a champ, but I wanted something special to match the drama of my gown for this night.
 I’d been wanting to try Salon Thalia (1520 Locust Street) for a while, so when they offered for me to come in, I knew gala day was my day.

 First of all, the place is huge.
 It’s totally deceiving from the outside, but ample salon space is so welcomed in the midst of a cray city.
-I was greeted by Travis, a Senior Stylist who I was an immediate fan of.
-My shampoo session was actually great (for once in my hair care history) because they had a foot rest so my short legs were not dangling in thin air while I leaned back.
+I was greeted by Travis, a Senior Stylist of who I was an immediate fan.
+My shampoo session was actually great (for once in my hair care history) because they had a footrest so my short legs were not dangling in thin air while I leaned back.

 My next stop was (duh) makeup.
 Now in case you’re not already taking advantage of the relatively affordable services the beauty stores in our city offer, let me fill you in.
 First, Sephora (1714 Chestnut Street), offers two levels of makeup services by appointment, each with a different minimum purchase (so basically, buy your foundation and a lipstick and get your makeup done for free).
 I’ve done this before, loved my look, and found new products I became obsessed with, so well done, Sephora.